 - 95th percentile: Larger than 95% of peers.

-A child consistently tracking along any percentile line is generally considered healthy.
+A child consistently tracking along any percentile line can be perfectly healthy.
 Sudden drops or spikes in percentiles warrant medical attention.

 Typical Height and Weight Ranges for Four-Year-Olds

-These ranges represent typical variations among healthy children.
-Boys tend to be slightly taller and heavier on average but differences are minimal at this stage.
+These ranges represent typical variations among healthy children and are best used as a quick reference rather than a hard rule.
+Boys tend to be slightly taller and heavier on average, but differences are usually small at this stage.

 Nutritional Needs Impacting Growth at Four Years Old